botlabs-gg/yagpdb-docs-v2/content/docs/tools-and-utilities/tickets.md

 {{< callout context="note" title="Note: Discord Channel Limit" icon="outline/info-circle" >}}

 Discord limits categories to contain at most 50 channels.
-If you experience a high volume of tickets, consider closing some or researching alternative bots that handle tickets differently.
+If you experience a high volume of tickets, consider closing some or using [threaded tickets](#threaded-tickets-premium).

 {{< /callout >}}

+### Threaded Tickets (Premium)

+{{< callout context="tip" title="Premium Feature" icon="outline/star" >}}
+Threaded tickets are available for [premium servers](https://yagpdb.xyz/premium).
+{{< /callout >}}

+Instead of creating a new channel for each ticket, YAGPDB can use **private threads**.
+This is particularly useful for servers with a high volume of tickets, as it keeps the channel list clean and avoids hitting Discord's 50-channel-per-category limit.

+To use threaded tickets:
+1. Enable the **Use threaded tickets** toggle in the ticket settings.
+2. Select a **Tickets thread channel**.
+This is the channel where the bot will create the private threads.

+When enabled, the bot will create a private thread in the specified channel and add the user who opened the ticket and the configured staff roles to the thread.

 ### Ticket Transcripts Channel